witenson-cmyk/Umamusume-Pretty-Derby-Manual-AP-World/README.md

 Manual AP World for the Mobile and PC game Umamusume: Pretty Derby

 * Starts with 1 Trainee.
-* You are allowed to use any Rare Support Cards.
+* You are allowed to use any Rare Support Cards as well as any Borrowed Card
-* Goal is to complete all career goals with 5 out of the 10 available trainees, as well as winning each scenario's finale.
+* Goal is to complete career goals with 3 different Trainees and Win the Trailmaker Championship
+  * Trailmaker Career goals Count

 ## What is Randomized:
 * Access to Support Cards